teracyhq/blog/source/_posts/2017-10-18-flask-classful-v0-14-0.markdown

 published: true
 ---

-`Flask-Classful` v0.14.0 is the most significant release version yet since we decided to fork `Flask-Classy` in August 2015 to continue the project development.
+`Flask-Classful` v0.14.0 is the most significant release version since we decided to fork `Flask-Classy` in August 2015 to continue the project development.
 To be honest, this release also has the most community contribution yet.
-I'd like to take this opportunity to thank everyone involved, without your support and contribution, to release this version is impossible.
+I'd like to take this opportunity to thank everyone involved, without your support and contribution, releasing this version is impossible.

 <!-- more -->